mrocklin/thesis/math-num-linalg-related-work.md

 BLAS/LAPACK, FLAME, PLASMA, and MAGMA all build custom treatments of linear algebra in order to create high performance libraries.
 It is necessary to reason about linear algebra in order to produce an efficient codebase.
 Each codebase encodes a substantial amount of linear algebra either directly in calls to subroutines or within some automated reasoning knowledgebase

-*   LAPACK knows that results from POTRF are triangular and can be used with POTRS
+*   LAPACK encodes knowledge implicitly in its code.
+For example the routine `POSV` knows that results from `POTRF`, the positive definite triangular factorization, are triangular and can be used with `POTRS` (solve) or `TRMM` (matrix multiply).
+This relationship isn't explicit in the code or type system but is evident in the choice of subroutine calls.
-*   The parallel systems (ScaLAPACK, PLASMA, MAGMA) each encode how to block a matrix multiply or solve so that they can distribute the work
+*   The parallel systems (ScaLAPACK, PLASMA, MAGMA) each encode how to block a matrix multiply or solve so that they can distribute the work.
+This is encoded in explicit routines.
 *   FLAME tracks loop invariants across computation steps

 Unfortunately there is duplication and an inability to share the intermediate logic with other projects.
 This abstract/symbolic knowledge has not been well described in any isolated and reusable symbolic system.